 - Develop your geographical research skills, including field, laboratory and computer-based techniques.

-- Enjoy overseas fieldwork in locations including Hong Kong, Greece, Czech Republic, Spain and Morocco.
+- Enjoy fieldwork in locations including Hong Kong, Brazil, Greece, Czech Republic, Spain, the Netherlands, Morocco and around Manchester.

 Second-year overseas fieldwork is subsidised by the University but, depending on the location, you may need to contribute to the cost of the trip.

 In 2019, six out of seven overseas destinations are at no additional cost.

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).